The tag slides neatly behind the scrap while the journal lies flat. Lift the page and it drops onto the table.

 Quick Start

-Use this when the page needs one visible tag, one small journaling card, or one angled piece of ephemera without the visual weight of a full pocket.
-The practice size is a 2.75 x 3.5 in tuck piece holding one 2.25 x 3.25 in insert.
+This light structure suits one visible tag, small journaling card, or angled paper accent without the visual weight of a full pocket.
+For the first trial, pair a 2.75 x 3.5 in tuck piece with a 2.25 x 3.25 in blank card, then adjust around the real sheet.

 Two-edge glue limit

-Run the thinnest practical adhesive bead along the bottom and right edge.
-Slip release paper into the open top-left channel while it dries, and keep decoration 1/4 in away from the mouth.
+Run the thinnest practical adhesive line along the bottom and one side edge only.
+Slip release paper through the open corner while it dries, then keep trims, lace, stickers, and labels at least 1/4 in away from that mouth.

 Guide Promise

-The page needs one visible tag, one small journaling card, or one angled piece of ephemera without the visual weight of a full pocket.
+The page needs one tag, one small journaling card, or one angled paper accent without the bulk of a full pocket.

-Cut one 2.75 x 3.5 in tuck piece, glue only the bottom and right edge with a 1/8 in line, dry with release paper in the opening, and test one 2.25 x 3.25 in tag ten times.
+Cut one 2.75 x 3.5 in tuck piece, bond only the bottom and right edge, guard the open corner, and slide one 2.25 x 3.25 in blank card with one relaxed finger.
+A drag or bent corner means the mouth needs more room.

 Materials

 Medium scrapbook paper, backed book page, doily segment, sturdy label, or a tag-shaped scrap.
-For the first build, use a rectangular scrap so you can see the glue map clearly.
-Avoid tissue-thin paper unless it is backed.
+For the first build, use a rectangle so the glue map is honest.
+Save lace, torn curves, and shaped scraps for the second build after the open corner behaves.

-One tag or card.
-Start with a 2.25 x 3.25 in dummy insert, then compare it with the real tag after the mechanism passes the slide test.
+One tag, blank card, ticket, or replaceable label.
+Start with a 2.25 x 3.25 in dummy, then compare it with the final insert after the mechanism passes the slide test.

 Thin wet glue, narrow double-sided tape, or tape runner.
-Keep the line about 1/8 in wide.
+Keep the line about 1/8 in wide and stop before the open corner; thick beads turn the slide path into a rough curb.

-Release paper, wax paper, or clean scrap inserted into the open path while the glue dries.
-Cut the spacer slightly larger than the final insert so squeeze-out cannot bridge the channel.
+A slick guard inserted into the open path while the glue dries.
+Cut it slightly larger than the final insert so squeeze-out cannot bridge the channel and teach the tuck to dry shut.

 Sizing